endlesspint8/endlesspint8.github.io/testing/2017-10-13-on-the-hume-ility-of-beer-taste.md

 [sticking with Hume; we experience things the way we do bc of our human makeup; there is no beauty per se but our impression of such]

 # The Ideal Critic

+> Strong sense, united to delicate sentiment, improved by practice, perfected by comparison, and cleared of all prejudice, can alone entitle critics to this valuable character; and the joint verdict of such, wherever they are to be found, is the true standard of taste and beauty.

 ## Delicacy
 ### “not tried by small flavours, but by a mixture of small ingredients”